 The Council of Nicaea in 325 was a gathering of Christian bishops in Nicaea, now in present-day Türkiye.
 It was the first attempt to reach consensus in the church through an assembly representing all of Christendom, and to affirm the Christian faith in the triune God.

-For a great introduction watch the World Council of Churches President for Europe Rev Dr Susan Durber speaking at a recent CTE event
+For a great introduction, watch the World Council of Churches President for Europe Rev Dr Susan Durber speaking at CTE Forum 2025

 Reflections on Nicaea